jorgefranconunes/tea/00README-developers.txt

 This file can be changed at any time.
 The build procedure will always use the values currently in this config file.

+If using Cygwin, please supply the Cygwin path to the JDK directory.
+Example:
+BUILD_JAVA_HOME="/cygdrive/c/Program Files/Java/jdk1.6.0_17"